gfonteno/oci/oci-visualizer-path-analyzer/lab1/lab1.md

 Let's begin.

-1. To begin the lab exercise, ensure you are logged into the Oracle Cloud console and select the desired **Home Region** region.
+1. To begin the lab exercise, ensure you are logged into the Oracle Cloud console and select the desired **Home Region**.
 The region can be accessed on the menu bar located at top right of the screen.
+Based on your account access, select the desired **Home Region** to complete the exercise.

     * Click **"US East (Ashburn)"**

         ![home-region](images/region-home.png)

-        **Note**: This lab can be completed in any OCI region you have access to with the required resources.
-Based on your account, select the desired region to complete the exercise.
-For the purpose of this lab we will use the **"US East (Ashburn)"** region.
+        **Note**: For the purpose of this lab we will use the **"US East (Ashburn)"** region.

 ## Task 2: Create DRG